 The longer a marriage has lasted the more likely that unknown and unforeseen contingencies will affect the parties’ rights.
 This is more likely to make it unfair to hold the parties to their agreement.
 Such circumstances are, however, likely to be fact-specific and agreements can always be reviewed from time to time or if a significant event occurs that may impact of the terms of the agreement.

 Contact Us for Help

-To speak to us about pre or postnuptial agreement, contact our Leeds, York or Sheffield office using the details below to find out more about how we can help you.
+To speak to us about pre or postnuptial agreement, contact our Leeds, York or Sheffield office using the details on the enquiry form to find out more about how we can help you